 Of course wheatgrass doesn't work every time, but it is harmless and therefore worth trying first.
 The rapid response of some of my patients to wheatgrass also raises questions about the "biomechanical" etiology or cause of plantar fasciitis.

 Is it really due to injury?

-In some cases perhaps, but for many, there’s quite a lot more to it.
+In some cases perhaps, but for many, there are other possible causes such as stress - physical and emotional.

 We still have a lot to learn about this condition.